Friday, December 19, 2008

 Question 1

-a) Substantive test – provisions for bad debts (company's management policy) and specific bad debts (clients actually unable
+a) Substantive test – provisions for bad debts (company's management policy) and specific bad debts (clients actually unable or refused to pay - gone bankrupt or court disputes).

 b) “AT THE COMPLETION OF AUDIT” – advise what further Audit procedures on Non current assets in view of not complying with ISA and lack evidence on valuation and provision for depreciations.